blackhole89/notekit/README.md

 You can download the following binary builds:

 * [Linux x86_64](http://twilightro.kafuka.org/%7Eblackhole89/files/notekit-20210403.tar.gz) (Git version of 2021-04-03), or download the possibly unstable [automated build](https://github.com/blackhole89/notekit/releases).
-* [Windows x86_64](http://twilightro.kafuka.org/%7Eblackhole89/files/notekit-20200426.zip) (Git version of 2020-04-26).
-The Windows version is less tested and incapable of remembering which folders are opened to mingw-w64's lack of support for xattrs.
+* [Windows x86_64](http://twilightro.kafuka.org/~blackhole89/files/notekit-20210422.zip) (Git version of 2020-04-22).
+The Windows version is less tested and incapable of remembering which folders are opened due to mingw-w64's lack of support for xattrs.

 Moreover, there is also